Skip to content

 Datamodels

-Datamodels are the core data processing units of AMI; they are static, tabular representations of some underlying data from a data source, such as an SQL database, real-time feed, etc.
+Datamodels are the core data processing units of 3forge.
+They are static tabular representations of some underlying data from a datasource, such as an SQL database, realtime feed, etc.

 Overview

-Generally speaking, datamodels are static representations of underlying data , but AMI does have "realtime datamodels" which emulate real-time behaviors by periodically updating.
-These settings can all be established in the data modeler creation wizard.
+Generally speaking, datamodels are static representations of underlying data, but 3forge does have "realtime datamodels" which emulate real-time behavior by periodically updating.
+These settings can all be established in the datamodel creation wizard.

 Datamodel Threading

-The order of execution of datamodels and their creation is managed by the AMI session.
-Each instnace of AMI is composed of three threads:
+The order of execution of datamodels and their creation is managed by the 3forge session.
+Each instance of 3forge is composed of three threads:

 1. Front end UI callbacks/ GUI